Find Affordable College Courses

 Check out the writing bachelor's degree programs at these schools if you want to attend one of the most popular in New Mexico.

 Our 2023 rankings named University of New Mexico - Main Campus the most popular school in New Mexico for writing studies students working on their bachelor’s degree.
-Located in the city of Albuquerque, UNM is a public school with a fairly large student population.
+Located in the large city of Albuquerque, UNM is a public college with a very large student population.

 About 62% of the students majoring in writing at the school are women while 38% are male.